cobwebch/svconnector/Documentation/Introduction/Index.rst

 The main idea of Connector services is to have a basic framework for developing scripts that connect to third-party applications and retrieve data from them.
-The new type for these services is "connector" and every third-party application is represented by a distinct sub-type.
+These services are specifically tagged (:code:`connector.service`) and each service has a type corresponding to a third-party application.
+Detailed information is provided in the :ref:`Developer's manual <developers>`.

 This structure makes connection scripts reusable.
 It also makes them easier to use thanks to a general API.
 Connector services can be